-A VERY LONG DISCLAIMER: This content plan is for those who are willing to invest the time, money, and effort into building a premium content business.
+A VERY LONG DISCLAIMER: This content plan is for those who are willing to invest the time, money, and effort into building a premium blog.
 This isn’t a guide on how to put up something quickly and make money as fast as you can by taking short cuts and getting by on “just enough” work.
 This isn’t a guide on how to put up a $100/month site, or even a $1000/month site.
 If you’re looking for that, you’re going to waste your time reading this, and you don’t even really need to get into a competitive niche in the first place.
 This is an in-depth guide on how to build an online publication with the goal of possibly selling it for 7-figures in the future.
 To do that, we need to do things a little bit differently.
-Everything about your new site/brand has to be of premium quality – especially content.
+Everything about your new blog and brand has to be of premium quality – especially content.
 You need to build a strong brand, grow the right (targeted) audience of readers (and customers), and have the potential to be scaled to multiple times your size given additional resources.
 If that’s something that interests you, continue reading… 🙂

 This is the first guide of a 3-part series that I’ll be publishing over the next few weeks.
 It’s basically going to outline the step-by-step strategy that I personally am going to be using going forward with new projects in more competitive niches.